How to find a USB-C cable that won’t fry your computerTopic: Chargers

 Is my cable certified?

 If you’re shopping in person, you can easily keep a look out for the symbols that mark your cable as USB-IF certified.
 However, buying online can get tricky, as products aren’t always properly labeled.
-That Google Engineer mentioned above, Benson Leung, has developed a handy list of what works properly and what doesn’t a handy list of whatworks properly and what doesn’t (regardless of certification), and the USB website has its own list.
+That Google Engineer mentioned above, Benson Leung, has developed a handy list of what works properly and what doesn’t (regardless of certification), and the USB website has its own list.

 Many retailers (Best Buy, Staples, and Micro Center) have committed to only selling USB-IF certified cables, which would make the process easier.
 Until then, make sure to go through a few extra steps to verify the cable you buy won’t fry your electronics.

 And if all else fails, forget the hassle and pick up a Ventev cable – we have the first certified flat USB-C cable and over 20 cables on the USB certified list!